SEFT Full Form-Special Electronic Funds Transfer

 Understanding SEFT

-Key Features of SEFT:
+Key Features of SEFT

-Secure Transactions: End-to-end encryption ensured transaction security.
+- Secure Transactions: End-to-end encryption ensured transaction security.

 Significance of SEFT in Banking

-SEFT played a transformative role in India's banking sector by:
+SEFT transformed India’s banking sector by:

-Enhancing Banking Efficiency: Reduced reliance on physical checks and manual processing.
+- Enhancing Banking Efficiency: Reduced reliance on physical checks and manual processing.

 Transition from SEFT to NEFT

-Faster Processing: Reduced batch processing times.
+- Faster Processing: Reduced batch processing times.

-Customer Convenience: Enabled individuals and businesses to make hassle-free online payments.
+- Customer Convenience: Enabled hassle-free online payments.

 Impact of SEFT on Digital Banking